cups/Binary-fun/README.md

   0001 0111	(23)  <-- take an integer
   0001 1000	(24)  <-- ^ acts as a toggle
 ```
 Then play around with values 'till your brain figures out what is going on, and where on earth you may finally find a place for that trick in your life.
+Do you see how the set bits (1s) in "15" cause the equivalent (ie last 4) bits of "23" to "toggle"?

 There are also two equivalent functions named `pbin8(char)` and `pbin8_nb(char, *char)` which accept 8 bit chars instead of 32 bit integers.